 “Some studies have pointed to a hormonal link, showing a greater incidence among postpartum women and women who are experiencing or close to a menstrual cycle,” Dr. Suzanne Steinbaum, preventive cardiologist and expert for the AHA, told Healthline.

 Dr. Asim Zaidi, interventional cardiologist at Northwestern Medicine Huntley Hospital, said the occurrence and recurrence rates, causes, outlook, and optimal management of SCAD are uncertain, due to limited evidence available to guide medical professionals caring for people with SCAD.

 “Even fewer accessible and reliable sources of information are available to patients and families,” he told Healthline.

-Steinbaum said spreading awareness about SCAD is important so that women learn to seek out medical attention as soon as possible if they experience symptoms, such as chest pain or pressure, shortness of breath, profuse sweating, and dizziness.
+Steinbaum said spreading awareness about SCAD is important so that women learn to seek out medical attention as soon as possible if they experience symptoms, such as

 Although Huie experienced some symptoms, she was shocked by her diagnosis because she was 36 years old, in excellent condition, eating healthy, and living a homeopathic lifestyle, turning to natural remedies rather than medications.

 “I had no idea that it was going to be a heart issue,” Huie said.

 However, in hindsight, she said the stress of juggling an intense workload while caring for her five children wasn’t good for her health.
 She also believes going full force back into semi-pro soccer, more than a decade after retirement, put a lot of strain on her body.